Call us to find out what options are available for you to clear up your criminal history!

-A change to the law regarding North Carolina expungements (known as expunctions) became effective on December 1, 2017.
-The change, codified in SB 445, made a couple of significant changes in that it reduced the waiting time to expunge non-violent felony and misdemeanor convictions and it allowed for expunction of more than one dismissed charge.
-The new law also allows expunction of most non-violent misdemeanors after only a five year waiting period, as opposed to the fifteen years previously required.
+The law regarding expungements (expunctions) in North Carolina was amended at the end of 2017 to provide expanded opportunities for relief.
+The law now has a reduced waiting time to expunge non-violent felony and misdemeanor convictions and allows for expunction of more than one dismissed charge.
+The new law also allows expunction of most non-violent misdemeanors after five years without new convictions, compared to the fifteen years previously required.
 Non-violent felonies can be eligible after ten years without a conviction.
 The change in the law also expanded the availability of Certificates of Relief, which are designed to relieve folks from civil licensing and other "collateral" consequences of a conviction.
 These developments are a big positive for people convicted of criminal acts who have changed their lives and seek to be productive citizens.

 As most people know, a criminal record can have a devastating affect on a person's ability to find housing and employment.
 The North Carolina School of Government has a very useful webpage that can clarify all of the potential so-called "collateral consequences" of a criminal conviction.